Data Quality

 Step 1: Set the Default Run On and Default Failure Behavior (Optional)

-The Default Run On sets the default validation target for every column check (either Each Partition or the Whole Component).
-The Default Failure Behavior sets the failure for every column check (either Return Warning, Raise Error, or Do Nothing).
+The Default Run On setting configures the default validation target (either Each Partition or the Whole Component) for all column checks.
+The Default Failure Behavior setting configures the default failure behavior (either Return Warning, Raise Error, or Do Nothing) for all column checks.

 Select + Add Standard Check to add a new standard check row.
-Using the generated schema, identify the columns to run quality checks on.
-Insert the column name into the new row.
+Using the generated schema, identify the column to run the quality check on.
+Insert the column name into the Column Name

 Step 3: Set the quality check parameters